 - A maintenance contractor: If the government hired a maintenance team to repair the road, and the maintenance team failed to do their job properly, that team may then be found responsible.

 - An auto parts manufacturer: Was the wreck caused or worsened by a faulty auto part, such as a malfunctioning steering column?
 The manufacturer may be held liable if it failed to test a product adequately or recall it immediately.

 In some cases, the liable party is easy to identify.
 In others, the wreck is more complex, and it may take time and effort to figure out what happened.
 Either way, Farmer & Morris Law, PLLC can hold every party accountable for your losses.

 Negotiating a Fair and Just Settlement

-- Present your case file
+- Present police reports and other evidence in your case file

 - State how much you are looking to settle for and explain why that is an appropriate amount

 - Fight back against any attempts to reduce your payout

 - Draw up the settlement agreement

 Negotiating a settlement is faster and easier for all parties; the insurance company makes the case “go away” sooner, and you do not have to wait as long to get much-needed funds in your pocket.